UCSFMemoryAndAging/lava-uds/README.md

 The notion of project also translates directly to an Eclipse project (the Eclipse IDE is recommended for LAVA development).

-LAVA
-Refer to the "lava" repository for more information about the LAVA web application framework.
+Refer to the "lava" https://github.com/UCSFMemoryAndAging/lava.git repository for more information about the LAVA web application framework.